nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * Students with many modules who want to memorize points
-* prefer desktop apps over other types
+* Prefer desktop apps over other types
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps
-* wants to monitor his/her progress
+* Wants to monitor his/her progress

 **Value proposition**: manage flashcards faster than a typical mouse/GUI driven app with a test feature and track the progress later.